Have you ever wondered why there are so many different types of kitchen knives? What’s the purpose of them all? And which do you actually need?

 If you only have the budget for one knife, buy an 8- to 10-inch chef’s knife.
 Its long, wide blade, curved edge, and pointy tip make it a versatile workhorse for almost every cutting task.

-In addition to a chef’s knife, I recommend a 3- to 4-inch paring knife for smaller ingredients and finer cuts.
+In addition to a chef’s knife, a 3- to 4-inch paring knife is helpful for smaller ingredients and finer cuts.
 Its compact size allows for greater precision and control.

 Although slicing bread with a chef’s knife is possible, it’s not the ideal tool.
 Every kitchen should have an 8- to 12-inch serrated bread knife for slicing crusty loaves of bread, bagels, sandwiches, cakes, and tomatoes.
 The serrated edge ensures clean slices without tearing the soft interior.